Joe-Koch/personal/_portfolio/lds-lgbt-reddit-analysis.md

 ## Results

-<iframe src="https://lds-lgbt-app-algl4vdm3jedzrnpc3alh9.streamlit.app/" width="700" height="400"></iframe>
+<iframe src="https://lds-lgbt-app-algl4vdm3jedzrnpc3alh9.streamlit.app/" width="500" height="400"></iframe>

-You can also intereact with the streamlit app on streamlit sharing [here](https://lds-lgbt-app-algl4vdm3jedzrnpc3alh9.streamlit.app/).
+You can also interact with the streamlit app on streamlit sharing [here](https://lds-lgbt-app-algl4vdm3jedzrnpc3alh9.streamlit.app/).
 Clicking on a cluster will show the summary and some sample reddit comments from the cluster.

-### Interesting findings:
+### Interesting findings
 - Many of the clusters seemed to respond to current events like The Boy Scouts of America rescinding the long-standing ban on openly homosexual youth in the program, publicized suicides and studies on gay suicide, and California's Prop 8.
 - Spikes in calls for no personal attacks immediately follow spikes in sarcastic comments.
 - Predictably, r/exmormon had the most discussion on leaving the faith.